Andersoonalves/Rails_Duplicate_Code_Analysis/README.md

 $ sudo gem install flay
 ```

-To improve the execution of the experiment we use the [main.sh] script.
+To improve the execution of the experiment we use the [main.sh] script that is in the `scripts` branch.
 It separates the generated code into two parts (entities and property) and analyzes it separately.

 Run the script by passing the hash of the last commit of each scenario.
 For example, to analyze scenario B:
 ```sh